WHAT ARE THE MORTAL SINS?

 “By giving Himself to us [in the Eucharist], Christ revives our love and enables us to break our disordered attachments to creatures [to rid our desire for anything that isn’t God and His will] and root ourselves in Him [live for Him alone for Eternal Life]” (CCC #1394).

+Those who receive Our Lord unworthily are causing great harm to God and themselves.
 We might be deceived into thinking we don’t commit any of those sins, but the sad reality is, unless we have grown and grown wonderfully in faith towards sanctity and have received unfathomable grace from God, we still commit many of them.

 “The vast majority of Christians [even the faithful] are enveloped in the most shocking ignorance [of their faith].”